richardlehane/siegfried/README.md

 - mscfb bugfixes
 - license info in srcs (no change to license; this allows for attributing authorship for non-Richard contribs)
 - default home change to "$HOME/siegfried" (no longer ".siegfried")

-### Version 0.5.0 (1/10/2014)
-- container matching

-### Version 0.4.2 (23/09/2014)
-- cross-compile was broken (because of use of os/user).
-Now doing native builds on the three platforms so the download binaries should all work now.

-### Version 0.4.2 (16/09/2014)
-- bug in processing code caused really bad matching profile for MP3 sigs.
-No need to update the tool for this, but please do a sieg -update to get the latest signature file.

-### Version 0.4.1 (14/09/2014)
-- sf command line: descriptive output in YAML, including basis for matches
-- optimisations inc. initial BOF loop before main matching loop

-### Version 0.4 (24/08/2014)
-- sf command line changes: -version and -update flags now enabled
-- over-the-wire updates of signature files from www.itforarchivists.com/siegfried

-### Version 0.3 (19/08/2014)
-- replaced ac matcher with wac matcher
-- re-write of bytematcher code
-- some benchmarks slower but fewer really poor edge cases (see cmd/sieg/testdata/bench_results.txt)... so a win!
-- but still too slow!

-### Version 0.2 (26/03/2014)

-- benchmarks (cmd/sieg/testdata)
-- an Identifier type that controls the matching process and stops on best possible match (i.e. no longer require a full file scan for all files)
-- name/extension matching
-- a custom reader (pkg/core/siegreader)
-- simplifications to the sieg command and signature file
-- optimisations that have boosted performance (see cmd/sieg/testdata/bench_results.txt).
-But still too slow!

-### Version 0.1 (28/02/2014)

-First release.
-Parses PRONOM signatures and performs byte matching.
-Bare bones CLI.
-Glacially slow!

 ## Contributing